 Racial equity in higher education, Asian American college students, affirmative action, college admissions, race and religion, race/climate in STEM

-She is currently working on a project funded by the Bill & Melinda Gates Foundation examining the impact of test-optional policies and the future of college admissions, with a particular focus on understanding inequality in non-standardized components of college applications.
+Her work with the College Admissions Futures Co-Laborative examining the impact of test-optional policies and future of college admissions is currently funded by the Bill & Melinda Gates Foundation.
 She is also Principal Investigator on the study "Race, Religion, and STEM: Exploring the Intersections for Black Students," funded by the National Science Foundation.
 Her work has appeared in journals such as the American Educational Research Journal, the Journal of Higher Education, and the Review of Higher Education.
 Her commentary has also appeared in venues like the Washington Postthe Huffington Post, and the Chronicle of Higher Education.
 She served as a consulting expert in the landmark lawsuit Students for Fair Admissions v.
 Harvard on the side of Harvard.
-Dr. Park earned her Ph.D. in Education from UCLA (Higher Education and Organizational Change), with a graduate concentration in Asian American Studies, and B.A. at Vanderbilt University (Sociology, English, and Women's Studies).
+She earned her Ph.D. in Education from UCLA (Higher Education and Organizational Change), with a graduate concentration in Asian American Studies, and B.A. at Vanderbilt University (Sociology, English, and Women's Studies).

 Calvin Seminar on the Power of Race in American Religion